Influencer Marketing – why should you consider peer review sites?

 - Insight – there is a lot you can learn about your competition.

-One thing is for certain – businesses can’t ignore peer review sites as they are increasingly becoming a decision making tool of choice for some customers, and a positive review can help move a prospect from the top of funnel to the bottom.
+One thing is for certain – businesses can’t ignore peer review sites as they are increasingly becoming a decision-making tool of choice for some customers, and a positive review can help move a prospect from the top of the funnel to the bottom.
 However you look to engage with peer review sites, they are certainly worth considering as part of your marketing strategy.